 This handy tool is great for hard to reach plants or for snipping off rogue tree branches.
 The high-carbon steel blade is fully treated, replaceable, and has a non-stick coating for smooth cuts.

-With 4.5 stars on Amazon from 487 reviews, customers have been pretty happy with this product.
 The main drawback seems to be that although the description says it can cut up to 1/2" thickness, a couple of reviews mention having difficulty cutting anything that thick.

 The Mockins anvil shears are a good alternative if you don't like the sound of bypass shears.
 The handles are comfortable and suitable for those of you with small hands.
 The stainless steel blades cut cleanly, but replacement parts are a little tricky to find.